mahaveer82/Airline-AssistantAI/README.md

-AirMate is a multimodal AI assistant designed to revolutionize the airline experience for both passengers and staff.
+Airline is a multimodal AI assistant designed to revolutionize the airline experience for both passengers and staff.
 With a seamless Gradio-based interface, AirMate offers voice-based interactions, visual assistance, and intelligent responses — all in one lightweight application.

 🔧 Key Features:
 🎙️ Voice-to-Text with OpenAI TTS-1